vadirn/vadirn-public/apps/web/src/routes/(app)/notes/awesome-pull-requests/text.md

 ![]({style})

-Here is slightly reduced PR template we used to use at Plan:
+Here is slightly reduced PR template we used to use at <a href="https://toggl.com/plan" target="_blank" rel="noopener noreferrer">Plan</a>:

 <div class="code">